Thealexbarney/VGAudio/README.md

-# LibDspAdpcm
+# VGAudio
-A library for encoding, decoding, and manipulating audio files in Nintendo's DSP-ADPCM format.
+A library for encoding, decoding, and manipulating audio files from video games.
+Currently only files in Nintendo's DSP-ADPCM format are supported.

-Currently supports reading and writing:
+Supports reading and writing:
 * DSP
 * BRSTM
 * BCSTM